devbijay/phonepe-pg/README.md

 ```

-For more information, please see the [documentation](https://developer.phonepe.com/v1/reference/pay-api-1).
+For more information, please see the official [documentation](https://developer.phonepe.com/v1/reference/pay-api-1).

 I hope this is helpful!
 Let me know if you have any other questions.